earizon/java-vertx-ledger/README.md

 ```
 Create HTTPS TLS certificates:
 copy create_tls_certificate_example.sh, adjust parameters (DOMAIN, SUBJ, DAYS_TO_EXPIRE) to suits your setup and finally execute it.

+The files $DOMAIN.key and $DOMAIN.cert will be created.
+Update 'server.tls_key' and 'server.tls_cert' parameters
+  at application.conf  accordingly.
 ```

 ## iConfiguration